 What is a Personal Budget?

-A Personal Budget is an amount of money identified by the local authority to deliver provision set out in an Education, Health and Care (EHC) plan.
 A Personal Budget is made available if a child/young person is assessed as needing additional and individual support from education, health and/or social care.

 The local authority or health service traditionally uses this money to purchase services on behalf of the child/young person and their parents.
 However, a Personal Budget can be used to give the child's parent and/or the young person choice and control about the services they receive.

 As part of an Education, Health and Care Plan (EHC Plan), a child's parent or the young person will have the right to request a Personal Budget to meet an assessed need within an EHC Plan.
 Personal Budgets are optional for a child's parent or the young person but local authorities have a duty to prepare a budget when requested.

 There are four ways in which the child's parent and/or the young person can be involved in securing provision:

 - Direct payments - where a child's parent and/or the young person receive the cash to contract, purchase and manage services themselves.

 - An arrangement - whereby the local authority, school or college holds the funds and commissions the support specified in the plan (these are sometimes called notional budgets)